veragluscevic/dmdd/docs/rates.rst

 rate_UV.dRdQ()
 ^^^^^^

     This is the main differential nuclear-recoil rate function.
-Its output (in units of cts/keV/kg/s) is computed for any one of 28 different scattering operators, by setting the appropriate ``sigma_*`` parameter to a non-zero value.
+Its output (in units of cts/keV/kg/s) is computed for any one of 28 different scattering scenarios (involving 9 different UV operators), by setting the appropriate ``sigma_*`` parameter to a non-zero value.

     :param Q: